rafpink/CPM_Final_Project_3013/README.md

 ## How to use the program

 In order to use the program, you will need to input the activities, predecessors, and duration of each activity on a .CSV file.
 You will be prompted to input your file name of the .CSV you will be using as soon as you fun the test file.
-The file name we will use for the demo is called criticalpath_file.csv.
+The file name we will use for the demo is called criticalpath_file.csv, which is located in the "Input" folder.
 If you happen to enter an incorrect file name, the program will then prompt you to input the correct name.

 Output:
 ```